Michael Douglas Awards

 Born on September 25th, 1944

-From New Brunswick, New Jersey
+From New Brunswick, New Jersey, USA

 World-famous pianist Liberace (Michael Douglas) takes much-younger Scott Thorson (Matt Damon) as a lover, but the relationship deteriorates when Liberace takes other bedmates and Thorson becomes addicted to drugs.